antrea-io/antrea/docs/antrea-network-policy.md

 the policies that may affect their workloads.
 Similar RBAC is applied to the ClusterGroup resource.

-## Notes
+## Notes and constraints

 - There is a soft limit of 20 on the maximum number of Tier resources that are supported.
 But for optimal performance, it is recommended that the number of Tiers in a cluster be less than or equal to 10.
-- In order to reduce the churn in the agent, it is recommended to set the policy priority within the range 1.0 to 100.0.
+- In order to reduce the churn in the agent, it is recommended to set the policy priority (acnp/anp.spec.priority) within the range 1.0 to 100.0.
-- The v1alpha1 policy CRDs support up to 10,000 unique priorities at policy level, and up to 50,000 unique priorities at rule level, across all tiers except for the "baseline" tier.
-For any two policy rules, their rule level priorities are only considered equal if they share the same tier, and have the same policy priority as well as rule priority.
+- The v1alpha1 policy CRDs support up to 10,000 unique priorities at policy level, and up to 50,000 unique priorities at rule level, across all Tiers except for the "baseline" Tier.
+For any two Antrea-native policy rules, their rule level priorities are only considered equal if their policy objects share the same Tier and have the same policy priority, plus the rules themselves are of the same rule priority (rule priority is the sequence number of the rule within the policy's ingress or egress section).
-- For the "baseline" tier, the max supported unique priorities (at rule level）is 150.
+- For the "baseline" Tier, the max supported unique priorities (at rule level) is 150.
+- If there are multiple Antrea-native policy rules created at the same rule-level priority (same policy Tier, policy priority and rule priority), and happen to select overlapping traffic patterns but have conflicting rule actions (e.g.`Allow`v.s.`Deny`), the behavior of such traffic will be undeterministic. **In general, we recommended against creating rules with conflicting actions in policy resources at the same priority.** For example, consider two AntreaNetworkPolicies created in the same Namespace and Tier with the same policy priority.
+The first policy applies to all `app=web` Pods in the Namespace and has only one ingress rule to `Deny` all traffic from `role=dev` Pods.
+  The other policy also applies to all `app=web` Pods in the Namespace and has only one ingress rule, which is to `Allow` all traffic from `app=client` Pods.
+Those two ingress rules might not always conflict, but in case a Pod with both the `app=client` and `role=dev` labels initiates traffic towards the `app=web` Pods in the Namespace, both rules will be matched at the same priority with conflicting actions.
+It will be the policy writer's responsibility to identify such ambiguities in rule definitions and avoid potential undeterministic rule enforcement results.